 Dino Titaro was a director of Royal Coal Corp., a reporting issuer, that became subject to a cease trade order issued by the Ontario Securities Commission on May 17, 2012 as a result of the failure to file audited annual financial statements for the financial year ended December 31, 2011, the related management's discussion and analysis and the certification of the foregoing filing when due as required by National Instrument 52-109 Certification of Disclosure in Issuers' Annual and Interim Filings.
-The order was remains in effect.
+The cease trade order was revoked on July 27, 2020.